P. Habeeb Mohamed: Early life and family

-Habeeb was born in 1899, in Vakkom, into an affluent Muslim family Poonthran.
+Habeeb was born in 1899, in Vakkom, into an affluent and prominent Poonthran Muslim family.
 He was the nephew of Vakkom Moulavi, a visionary, social reformer and the founder of Swadeshabhimani newspaper.
 Habeeb was the first of three children born to Pakeer Mytheen and Mohamed Pathumma.
 His brother, Mohamed Mytheen was an Islamic scholar and writer.
 He had one sister: Mariyam Beevi.
-Habeeb had his early education in Attingal High School, Trivandrum H.H.Maharaja's College, Trivandrum (the present University College), Law College, Trivandrum.
+Habeeb had his early education in Attingal High School, Trivandrum H.H.Maharaja's College, Trivandrum (the present University College), and Law College, Trivandrum.
 He was married to Haleema Beevi, niece of Vakkom Moulavi.
 They had two daughters.
 The elder daughter, the late Subaida, was married to Mohamed Ghani, the son of Mohammed Mustafa Sahib, former MLC of Madras.
-The younger daughter Naseema, was married to the late K. Seethi Mohammed, the only son of the late K.M.Seethi Sahib.
+The younger daughter Naseema, was married to the late K. Seethi Mohammed, the only son of the late K.M.
+Seethi Sahib.

 Career

-Habeeb was a contemporary of the late K.M.Seethi Sabib (in Law College), who became the Speaker of the Kerala State Legislative Assembly.
+Habeeb was a contemporary of the late K.M.
+Seethi Sabib (at Law College), who became the Speaker of the Kerala State Legislative Assembly.

 He enrolled as an advocate in Trivandrum first.
 He also worked as a Municif in Trivandrum for six months, before he became the district judge of Trivandrum.
 Justice Habeeb served as district judge in Kottayam, Kollam, Alappuzha, and Trivandrum.
 He became judge of the High Court in 1946 and moved his career to Ernakulam.
 He retired as the judge of the High Court in 1951.